 reprocessed PPS products, and the 3XMM-DR4 catalogue.

-and associated old AIO client files still work but they
+v7.2 java interface and the associated old AIO client files have been

-Search on a file with a list of positions is currently limited to about 420 positions.
+Search on a file with a list of names or positions is currently limited to about 1000 entries.

 A possible workaround to perform a search on a larger list is